spack/spack-tutorial/tutorial_buildsystems.rst

 We've already seen examples of a :code:`Package` class in our walkthrough for writing package files, so we won't be spending much time with them here.
-Briefly, the Package class allows for abitrary control over the build process, whereas subclasses rely on certain patterns (e.g. :code:`configure` :code:`make` :code:`make install`) to be useful. :code:`Package` classes are particularly useful for packages that have a non-conventional way of being built since the packager
+Briefly, the Package class allows for arbitrary control over the build process, whereas subclasses rely on certain patterns (e.g. :code:`configure` :code:`make` :code:`make install`) to be useful. :code:`Package` classes are particularly useful for packages that have a non-conventional way of being built since the packager